 - 75+ gallons – 300-400 watt +

 The Marineland Precision 100w heater is a great choice.
-You can get one on Amazon for around $20.

 Proper filtration is important for maintaining water quality and the overall health of the tank.
-For a 20-gallon saltwater tank, you can purchase an affordable hang on back filter that will provide chemical, mechanical, and biological filtration.
+For a 20-gallon saltwater tank, you can purchase an affordable hang-on-back filter that will provide chemical, mechanical, and biological filtration.

 So the last thing on our list is an aquarium light.
 I guess you could say light is not really required unless you have corals in your tank, but who doesn’t want a nice light to see your fish?
 The great thing about lighting a 20-gallon tank is they are very affordable and lighting has improved so much over the past few years, it’s easy to get a good light for a great price.

-Now in saying that, I don’t recommend this light if you are planning to have corals and it’s not a high-end light by any means.
+Now in saying that, I don’t recommend this light if you are planning to have corals, and it’s not a high-end light by any means.
 But it does a great job lighting the tank and has a controller for different light settings.

-Of course, when starting a new saltwater tank you will need salt.
+Of course, when starting a new saltwater tank, you will need salt.
 You won’t need the high end or expensive salts when first setting up.
-If you don’t have corals, you won’t need the reef salt which comes with elements added.
+If you don’t have corals, you won’t need the reef salt, which comes with elements added.

 I recommend the Instant Ocean salt.
 It has been used by hobbyists for many years and is a good quality brand.

 Once you have your tank set up and ready to add the water, you will need to test the salinity to make sure it is within range.
-You can use a hydrometer which is cheaper but the refractometers are way more accurate.
+You can use a hydrometer which is cheaper, but the refractometers are way more accurate.

-I recommend this one on Amazon.
+I recommend this Salinity Refractometer.